ws-kj/xsnip/README.md

 A selection made with the right mouse button will be saved under ~/Pictures by default.

+You can exit the program without taking a screenshot with the esecape key.

 It is recommended that you assign xsnip to a keybind in your window manager for convenient use.

 ## Configuration
-The default location for saved screenshots is ~/Pictures.
-To change this, change the `SAVEDIR` macro in `xsnip.c` and recompile.
+The saved screenshot directory, poll rate, and quit key can all be changed from their default values by editing the corresponding macros at the top of `xsnip.c` and recompiling.